A Debt-Free Degree for Georgia Families Who Need it Most

 - G. Wayne Clough Georgia Tech Promise Program Background

 - Frequently Asked Questions

-Financial aid and scholarships are also available to students who do not qualify for the G. Wayne Clough Georgia Tech Promise Program.
+Financial aid and scholarships are also available to students who do not qualify for Tech Promise.

 Page last reviewed/updated 07/15/19